Jabolol/labyrinthia/README.md

 ./generator/generator <width> <height> [perfect] > /path/to/output.txt
 ```

-> Solvable mazes are not square, and do not contain a `\n` at the end
+> Solvable mazes are not a square, and do not contain a `\n` at the end

 To solve a labyrinth, use the following command: